Okyeame Kwame: Corporate associations

 Research has shown that insurance penetration has been low in Ghana, partly because a chunk of the population have still not come to terms with the relevance of insurance policies.
 The need therefore arises for insurance companies to diversify in achieving the intended purpose.
-To this end, Kwame was appointed by the Insurance Awareness Coordinators Group as an ambassador for its GET INSURED CAMPAIGN project with the responsibility of whipping up the interest among Ghanaians to get insured, particularly against hard times.
+To this end, Kwame was appointed by the Insurance Awareness Coordinators Group as an ambassador for its GET INSURED CAMPAIGN project, to encourage Ghanaians to get insured, particularly against hard times.

-In 2020, he was appointed Ambassador for Technical and Vocational Training, TVET by the Ghana Education Service with the responsibility of promoting the preference of TVET among Ghanaians.
-He shares the same platform with Ghana's first lady Rebecca Akufo-Addo, ace broadcaster Kwame Sefa Kayi, television host Berla Mundi, actress Martha Ankomah, Founder and chief executive officer of McDan Group of Companies Daniel McKorley, Founder and chief executive officer of Makeup Ghana Rebecca Donkor among other distinguished men and women in Ghana.
+In 2020, he was appointed ambassador for Technical and Vocational Training, TVET by the Ghana Education Service with the responsibility of promoting the preference of TVET among Ghanaians.
+He shares the platform with Ghana's first lady Rebecca Akufo-Addo, ace broadcaster Kwami Sefa Kayi, television host Berla Mundi, actress Martha Ankomah, founder and chief executive officer of McDan Group of Companies Daniel McKorley, founder and chief executive officer of Makeup Ghana Rebecca Donkor, and other distinguished men and women in Ghana.

-Kwame was designated in 2021 as a Climate Ambassador by Climate Clock, a global climate initiative, with the purpose of emphasizing the urgency to enhance climate advocacy, particularly through the utilization of the climate clock.
+Kwame was designated in 2021 as a climate ambassador by Climate Clock, a global climate initiative, with the purpose of emphasizing the urgency to enhance climate advocacy.

 In 2022, Kwame was designated as the brand ambassador for Waylead Ghana Company Limited.
-Additionally, he was appointed as an ambassador by Water Aid for their Hygiene Behaviour Change Coalition (HBCC) as part of the COVID-19 Control initiative.
+He was also appointed as an ambassador by Water Aid for their Hygiene Behaviour Change Coalition (HBCC) as part of the COVID-19 Control initiative.

 In 2024, Kwame was named an ambassador for the Earthshot Prize—an environmental initiative inspired by the U.S. "Moonshot" project—designed to inspire and reward innovative solutions to the world’s most pressing environmental challenges over the next decade.

 Discography

-Kwame released his first solo album "Boshe Ba" (Promised Child) in 2004, just after the breakup of the Akyeame band.
-He followed in 2008 with "Manwesem" (My Poetry) and in 2011 with "The Clinic", launched at the Aphrodisiac Night Club in Accra.
-In 2012 he launched "The Versatile Show" ("Konfanko").
+Kwame released his first solo album, Boshe Ba (Promised Child), in 2004, just after the breakup of the Akyeame band.
+He followed in 2008 with Manwesem (My Poetry) and in 2011 with The Clinic, launched at the Aphrodisiac nightclub in Accra.
+In 2012, he launched The Versatile Show ("Konfanko").

-In 2020, he teamed up with Jamaica dancehall act, Sizzla Kalonji on a song titled Come Home which urges all Africans in the diaspora to always remember to come back to their motherland.
+In 2020, he teamed up with Jamaica dancehall act Sizzla Kalonji on a song titled "Come Home", which urges Africans in the diaspora to remember to return to their motherland.

-Film and Television
+Film and television

-Okyeame Kwame has helped to discover native African talents by working as a judge on music reality shows in Ghana and has also acted in Ghanaian films like Ties That Bind, The Comforter and Amsterdam Diary.
+Kwame has helped to discover native African talents by working as a judge on music reality shows in Ghana.
+He has also acted in Ghanaian films like Ties That Bind, The Comforter and Amsterdam Diary.

 Personal life

-Kwame has been married since 2009 to Annica Nsiah-Apau and has two children together with her.
-They respond to the names Sir Kwame Bota and Sante Antwiwaa.
+Kwame has been married since 2009 to Annica Nsiah-Apau and has two children with her.
+They are named Sir Kwame Bota and Sante Antwiwaa.

 His two younger brothers are also rappers, using the stage names Flowking Stone and Kunta Kinte.
 The two are collectively known as Bradez.
-Okyeame has only one sister.
+Kwame has one sister.